Implementing a Successful Drug Free Workplace

 - To express support for the majority of employees who do not abuse alcohol or other drugs

-- To invest in worker health, safety, and productivity
+- Tp invest in worker health, safety, and productivity

 - For many employers, one serious accident, one major financial problem, one breach of confidentiality or one troubled employee can cost hundreds of thousands of dollars and even jeopardize a company's financial future.

-Drug Free Workplace Policy development is available for employers, TPA’s and Background Check Company’s – Non-DOT State Specific, Multi-State and DOT Policies customized for your company.
+drug free workplace policy development is available for employers, TPA’s and Background Check Company’s.
+At National Drug Screening, we can help you implement Non-DOT State Specific, Multi-State and DOT Policies customized specifically for your company.

 - Why Not?

 - Provide a safer workplace

 Employers needing drug testing programs and drug free workplace programs need look no further.
 Contact National Drug Screening for a free consultation session regarding implementing a drug free workplace program in your business.
 There is no obligation; learn the benefits of a drug free program and the return on investment.